-It is highly recommended (though not required) that each processor on a system blade be configured with a minimum of one DIMM for each memory channel on a processor.
+It is highly recommended (though not required) that each processor on a system node board be configured with a minimum of one DIMM for each memory channel on a processor.
 This will help to ensure the best DIMM data throughput.